ygyashgoyal/Custom-Assembler-and-Simulator/README.md

 ## About This Project

-We made this Project using hypothetical ISA , in this project we have `Assignment.py`
+We made this Project using hypothetical ISA , in this project we have `Assignment.py` as assembler and `co.txt` as input while `machinecode.txt` as input.

 ## LICENSE